microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

    * - UseKeyring
-     - if True (default) uses the Python keyring package to securely cache KeyVault secrets in your client session.
+     - if True (default) uses the Python keyring package to securely cache Key Vault secrets in your client session.
    * - VaultName
      - the name of the vault to use (note this can be overridden in the individual secret specifications)